If you did a Google search for “how to look and feel your best at…

 In fact, while these injections and surgeries can help provide some relief, they can actually cause you to experience additional problems over time and only make matters worse.
 There is another option to help promote healing—an option known as regenerative therapy.

 Regenerative therapy is a treatment option that does not come with a lifetime of medications or shots, braces or chronic pain in the future.
-It uses stem cell therapy, PRP therapy and prolotherapy to help the patient’s natural stem cells get motivated to work overtime and rebuild the injured tissues in the hand.
+It uses cell therapy, PRP therapy and prolotherapy to help the patient’s natural stem cells get motivated to work overtime and rebuild the injured tissues in the hand.

 Regenerative therapies, like the ones mentioned above, are used everyday to treat a whole multitude of hand and wrist conditions, some of which never had a cure before now.

-Stem cell therapy, platelet-rich plasma (PRP) therapy, and prolotherapy can help treat hand and wrist conditions like:
+Cell therapy, platelet-rich plasma (PRP) therapy, and prolotherapy can help treat hand and wrist conditions like:

 - Arthritis that is at the joint of the thumb (inflammation in the cartilage of the thumb joint)